-We use a technology called fingerprinting that combines IP address, device type, and screen size, and cookies to ensure only unique panelists enter your survey.
+Our security is extensive and ever-changing, but we’ll cover the basics here.
+We use a technology called fingerprinting that combines IP address, device type, screen size, and cookies to ensure only unique panelists enter your survey.
 We maintain a fraud score on each respondent based on historical completions (completion time as a percentage of stated LOI + any flagged poor completes) and consistency in responding to demographic questions, then ban those that breach a certain level.
 We also use invisible ReCaptcha to defend against bots.

 Centiment does not store any project data once results have been delivered.
-Please note that, if you’re using a third-party survey tool such as Qualtrics, Survey Monkey, Survey Gizmo, etc.then the tool may store your data and is subject to each individual companies’ encryption/security set-up.
+Please note that, if you’re using a third-party survey tool such as Qualtrics, Survey Monkey, Survey Gizmo, etc. then the tool may store your data and is subject to each individual companies’ data retention policies.

 Centiment uses TLS (transport layer security) for the security/encryption of all transmitted data.
 It may sometimes be referred to as SSL or HTTPS.
 As such, respondents do not encounter the less-secure HTTP links anywhere in our data collection process with properly configured surveys.

-Lastly, we only use data centers present in the United States.
-All of our servers are secured by firewalls and have DDoS preventive measures enabled.
+Lastly, all of our servers are secured by firewalls and have DDoS preventive measures enabled.

 How do we protect respondents’ anonymity?

-Centiment does not allow for the collection of personal identifying information (PII) from our respondents.
-We also use a unique tagging system that assigns a custom variable to each respondent entering a survey instead of a name or any other piece of identifying information.
-Most of the third-party tools with which we work have settings that can turn off the storage of IP addresses for further anonymity.
+Most of the third-party tools we are compatible with have settings that can turn off the storage of IP addresses for further anonymity.
 If you have any questions about your survey tools’ capabilities, please don’t hesitate to contact your project manager for clarification.

 How do we notify respondents of a survey?

-When respondents may qualify for a survey, they receive a push notification and/or an email notification indicating that there’s a survey available.
-Alternatively, they will be notified directly in the application that there is a survey available upon login.
-Respondents will only see the estimated length of time to complete the survey and the reward that they stand to earn.
-We don’t reveal any additional information regarding the survey, its subject matter, or how to qualify for the survey in order to avoid selection bias.
+Notifications will be a mix of email and push notifications based on respondent preferences.
+Prior to entering the survey, respondents will only see the estimated length of the survey and the reward that they stand to earn.
+We do not reveal any additional information regarding the survey, its subject matter, or how to qualify for the survey in order to avoid selection bias.

 Can I insert an informed consent into the beginning of my survey?